decred/dcrdata/README.md

 In addition to the API that is accessible via paths beginning with `/api`, an HTML interface is served on the root path (`/`).

+## Important Node About Mempool

+Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (dcrd) is not likely to be the same as other nodes' mempool.
+Also, your mempool is cleared out when you shutdown dcrd.
+So, if you have recently (e.g. after the start of the current ticket price window) started dcrd, your mempool _will_ be missing transactions that other nodes have.

 ## Command Line Utilities